Emotional support animal letter to a landlord

 Whether your request is reasonable or not, it will essentially come down to the decision of the Department of Housing and Urban Development.
 It is a body tasked with reviewing housing disputes.
 They generally exercise fair and common-sense judgment.
 And they have the following guidelines.

 The definite no-no is when an animal poses danger or can cause harm to a landlord or other tenants.
 It must not be based on breed or species though.
 They can’t just claim that Pitbulls are dangerous.
 However, it’s different if your particular animal has a history or exhibits aggressive behavior.
 Or god forbid, mauls someone than you can be denied or even get evicted.
-Also, if someone in a dwelling has an allergic reaction on your animal it might be the case too.
+Also, If another tenant has a severe allergy, the landlord must try to accommodate both parties; in some cases, this may limit ESA approval.

 Also, if your animal requires a massive modification to the property or modification that would change the function of a property.
 For example, making a small hatch in a door, so your cat can come and go as it pleases, is totally reasonable.
-But, keeping a cow in a garage of a suburban house and grazing it in the yard, is likely not.
+But, landlords may deny if an ESA requires major property modifications or fundamentally alters the housing.

 In general, don’t ask for anything ridiculous, and a landlord will have no grounds to deny you.

 Apart from these guidelines, there is also an issue of neglect.
-There were cases where tenants were evicted for neglecting their ESAs.
+There were cases where tenants may face eviction if they neglect or abuse an ESA, creating health or safety hazards..
 Remember an animal is not a toy, it needs to be looked after and properly taken care of.
 It should be well-behaved and not cause much distress to other tenants.
 Also, remember to vaccinate it, as an unvaccinated animal can be considered a health hazard and thus be a cause for eviction.

 And lastly, you obviously need to provide a valid emotional support animal housing letter.
-It’s generally valid for one year since signed by a mental health professional.
-What is also important this professional should be licensed in your state.
+Many landlords request recent documentation (often within 12 months).
+ESA letters must be issued by a licensed mental health professional in the tenant’s state.

 What’s an emotional support animal housing letter?